for python 3.x $ brew install python3

 source ~/.bash_profile or open a new shell session.

-c:\Python3x directory is in your environment’s
+Ensure the directory where cookiecutter will be installed is in your environment’s

 See Configuring Python (on Windows) for full details.